"Nothing had prepared Nick for the sheer beauty of the village perched above the purpling sea..."

 Lukas grabbed it and trudged up the hill.

 She carried a cup to the terrace.
 The sun had yet to peek over the horizon.
 She felt like a zombie seeing that side of dawn, though growing up she had certainly seen it enough times.
 If a fisherman’s daughter didn’t know the sunrise, she’d have to be blind.
-Now Lydia worked halfway to it every night.
+Now Lydia worked halfway to sunrise every night.
 She dreamed of lingering in bed until noon but never did.
 There was never enough time.

-She watched the night fishermen chug into port and the day fishermen head out, and didn’t see Lukas among them.
+She watched the night fishermen chug into port and the day fishermen head out, and Lukas wasn’t among them.
 She would have been surprised to see him set out that morning after losing his beauties; but then, the solace of the sea might be exactly what he needed.
 They all needed solace.
 They had all lost their beauties.

 A cloud of squawking seagulls announced Stavros rounding the jetty.
 No other fisherman attracted so many of the birds.
 They flocked around him competing for a chance to dive at his tubs of glistening sardines.
 Lydia felt a pang of desire for him.
 At some point most village women had.
 Stavros was a man to share, and none would complain that he shared himself too generously, including Lydia—who’d had all she wanted of him, though not necessarily all she desired.